Description of the Indicator

-This indicator measures the suicide death rate per 100,000 residents in the three counties and Pennsylvania.
-The rate of death is adjusted for age, and suicide is defined as causing intentional self-harm.
+This indicator measures the suicide death rate per 100,000 residents in the four counties and Pennsylvania.
+The death rate is adjusted for age, and suicide is defined as causing intentional self-harm.

 Why is it important?

-The suicidal death indicator illustrates the disparities in mental or behavioral health resources.
-Higher mortality rates due to intentional self-harm can be prevented by supporting at-risk residents, such as those with a history of trauma and isolation.
+The suicidal death indicator helps contextualize and assess the extent of demand for mental or behavioral health resources and interventions.
+Higher mortality rates from intentional self-harm can be prevented by supporting at-risk residents, such as those with histories of trauma and isolation.

 How is the region performing?